esigalas/MixedConnectivityModels/README.md

-# MixedArchitectureModels
+# MixedConnectivityModels
-Code for the mixed architecture models
+Code for the mixed connectivity models